 To book an appointment with Campus Health, please call 402-354-7211.

 Hours & Location

-The Campus Health Center is located on the first floor of the Clark Center in room 1233.
+The Campus Health Center is located on the second floor of the 501 Building.

 Appointments should be made for all health needs except emergencies.
 If you must be late or cancel your appointment, please call as soon as possible.
 This will ensure the best use of our available appointment times.